 Next, along came DuckDuckGo on the rise back in 2020.
 Many web users thought this was the safest search engine if they feared being tracked.
 DuckDuckGo became the fourth most significant search engine in the US after Bing and Yahoo Search.

-According to StatCounter DuckDuckGo has a 1.64 share of the search engine traffic in the United States.
-It has dropped since I wrote this back in 2021.
-They have over 78 million searches per day on their browser.
+According to StatCounter DuckDuckGo had a 1.64 share of the search engine traffic in the United States earlier this year.
+You can see above that they have dropped since then.

 Each time you search on DuckDuckGo, you have a blank search history, as if you’ve never been there before.
 They do not store your search history as Google does.